Switch Off to Turn On the Savings

 (Active Systems: $750-$5,000)

 (Non-functional Systems: $450)

-Total rebate for targeted changes not to exceed 75% of rebate for permanently disabling the system.
+Total rebates for targeted changes not to exceed the rebate amount offered to permanently disable the system.

 |Removal of Irrigation Zone